College operations update

 For our students who are applying for Higher Education, the UCAS deadline has been pushed back to the end of January.
 This will give the government time to set out their plans before the majority of offers from universities are made.

 As stated at the start of this letter, it is a very uncertain time for all, and this can lead to stress and anxiety for all our students.
 Our 16–19-year-old students will be receiving a weekly phone call from their Progress Tutors to check on their progress and wellbeing.
-We are here for all members of our college community and if welfare, mental health or safeguarding support is needed please do email counselling@firstname.lastname@example.org or email@example.com.
+We are here for all members of our college community and if welfare, mental health or safeguarding support is needed please do email counselling@email@example.com or firstname.lastname@example.org.

 As soon as we are aware of any firm guidelines as a result of this consultation, these will be communicated to you immediately.